 Section III.
-Packaging and Container Regulations
+Packaging and Container Regulations:

 Regulations on food packaging and containers fall under ANVISA's jurisdiction.
 Dairy products, are the only exception; an additional licensed must be granted by MAPA.
 To obtain the Product Use Authorization (AUP), the company must provide evidence that ANVISA's requirements have been fulfilled.
-ANVISA establishes quality and identity standards for different types of materials, such as plastic, glass, metal, ceramic, and cellulosic.
-The agency's objective is to guarantee that recipients do not contain any toxic substance or cause any modification to food compositions.
-Although in 2000 food packages became exempt of registration, recycled packages still have a mandatory registration.
-As Brazil follows the principle of positive legislation, companies that make use of new technologies have the right to send a petition to ANVISA and request an inclusion on the list, which is subject to ANVISA's approval.
-The legislation on food packaging and containers may be consulted on line at www.anvisa.gov.br/alimentos/legis/especifica/embalagens.htm.
+ANVISA establishes quality and identity standards for materials, such as plastic, glass, metal, ceramic, and cellulosic.
+The agency's objective is to guarantee that packaging materials do not contain toxic substance or cause modification to food content.
+Although in 2000, food packages became exempt from registration, mandatory registration is required for recycled packaging material.
+As Brazil follows the principle of positive legislation, companies that make use of new technologies have the right to send a petition to ANVISA and request an inclusion on the list, which is subject to ANVISA's approval